The Rotamers tool allows:

 An amino acid can be changed into a different rotamer of the same residue type or “mutated” into a different type.
 The related command swapaa chooses and incorporates a rotamer automatically.

 Although sidechains at multiple positions can be replaced simultaneously, the Rotamers tool is not recommended for predicting the conformations of multiple sidechains in an interacting cluster.
 Programs such as SCWRL are more appropriate for that purpose.
-See also: Modeller Comparative, H-Bonds, Clashes/Contacts, Build Structure, torsion
+See also: Modeller Comparative, Model Loops, AlphaFold, H-Bonds, Clashes/Contacts, Build Structure, Altloc Explorer, Check Waters, torsion

 The Rotamers tool can be opened can be opened from the Structure Editing section of the Tools menu and manipulated like other panels (more...).
+It can also be started by doubleclick-selecting part of an amino acid and choosing Mutate Residue from the resulting selection context menu.
 The state of Rotamers is included in saved sessions.

 One or more amino acid residues should be selected to indicate where rotamers should be placed.
 Partially selected residues are considered selected, and if more than one residue is selected, a rotamer set (of the same residue type) will be placed at each.